 - Accident hospitalisation benefit is included with critical illness cover.
 This pays out £5,000 to help you if you are admitted to hospital for a minimum of 28 consecutive days.

 - Children’s critical illness cover is automatically included if you take out critical illness cover for yourself.
 This includes child accident hospitalisation benefit, as well as child funeral benefit, childcare benefit and family accommodation benefit.
-You can choose to upgrade to Children’s
+You can choose to upgrade to the children’s critical illness cover extra.

 Optional benefits provided by Legal & General